 When washing rice before cooking, it is recommended to use a bowl or strainer rather than washing it directly in the inner pot of the rice cooker.
 This helps to prevent damage to the non-stick coating of the inner pot, which can extend its lifespan.
 Additionally, using a bowl or strainer allows for more thorough washing and rinsing of the rice, ensuring that any dirt or debris is removed before cooking.

 This rice washing bowl is made in Japan and made specifically for washing rice.
 It is a cost-effective measure that offers a high return on investment to take steps to preserve the inner pot of your Japanese rice cooker for a longer time!

 The life of Inner pot.
 Is it time to replace it?

-The life of the inner pot is between 3 to 5 years, however, if the rice cooker is working perfectly fine, you can just replace the inner pot with a new one!
+The typical lifespan of an inner pot in a Japanese rice cooker is between 3 to 5 years.
+However, in cases where the rice cooker is operating optimally and in good condition, it is possible to replace just the inner pot with a new one!